 - Medicare Advantage plans are organized locally.

 - Medicare Advantage plans are private health insurance policies that replace Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage.... benefits and may include additional benefits not offered by Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... or Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.....
+Part B is medical coverage. benefits and may include additional benefits not offered by Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. or Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services..

 There is no simple answer to a question, like, “Who Has the Best Medicare Advantage Plan?”, or “What are the top 3 Medicare Advantage plans?”, which will be different depending on where you live.